KiranSg-coder/React-Interview-Questions/README.md

 12. **Explain  React Router**
        - React Router is a routing library which allows you to add new screen flows to your application, and it also keeps URL in sync with what's being shown on the page

+13. **What is dispatcher**
+       - A dispatcher is a central hub of app where you will recevie actions and brodcast payload to registered callbacks.